Table of Contents

 3. Self-oriented perfectionists

 Self-oriented perfectionists set high standards and expectations for themselves.
-High self-oriented perfectionism is the most positive type of perfectionism, widely associated with greater productivity and success, resourcefulness, assertiveness, and emotional functioning.
+Among the different types, high self-oriented perfectionism is often seen as the most adaptive, commonly linked to greater productivity, success, resourcefulness, assertiveness, and healthier emotional functioning.

 Healthy Vs Unhealthy Perfectionism